The Good Life and Money (Matthew 6:19-34)

 Money is always on our mind.

 But according to at least one report, money is always on our mind.
 One in four says that money is the thing that they think about most on a daily basis.
-And that’s pretty consistent across age groups and income levels, the only difference being younger people, who think more about their love lives, and seniors, who think more about their health.
+This trend is consistent among different age groups and income levels, with younger people focusing more on love lives and seniors prioritizing health.

 We’re concerned about a lot of things: